Appdynamics/hadoop-monitoring-extension/README.md

 Installation
 -------------
+#### Prerequisites
+- Hadoop distribution that features Hadoop YARN.
+Distributions based on Hadoop 2.x should include YARN
+	- Examples: hadoop-2.x, hadoop-0.23.x, CDH4 from Cloudera, HDP 2 from Hortonworks, and Pivotal HD from Pivotal
+- Resource Manager hostname and port
+OR
+- Any release of Apache Amabri
+- Ambari server hostname, port, username, and password

+#### Steps
 1. Run 'ant package' from the hadoop-monitoring-extension directory.
 2. Deploy the file HadoopMonitor.zip found in the 'dist' directory into \<machineagent install dir>/monitors/.
 3. Unzip the deployed file.